-If you have a midwife, you will probably be asked if you want to keep your placenta or have them dispose of it.
 With my first birth, I don’t even remember seeing it.
-The second, my midwife showed me and I felt the baby’s side and was fascinated, but didn’t really understand what would be the purpose of taking it home.
+The second, my midwife showed me and I felt the baby’s side and was fascinated, but didn’t really understand what would be the purpose of saving placentas.
 With my third, I had a home birth and knew that I at least wanted to make a placenta print.
-I didn’t know that there were so many ways to use your placenta!
+I didn’t know that there were so many placenta uses after birth!

 *This post contains affiliate links.
 That just means if you click through one of my links and purchase something, I make a small commission at no extra cost to you.
 See my disclosure policy.

-Ways to Use Your Placenta After Birth
+15 Placenta Uses After Birth

 Stop Hemorrhage